 Know your risk tolerance.
 How will you react when you lose money.
 If you will sell at the first sign of a loss, you are risk averse.
 Therefore, your investments should be very conservative.
 Of course, less risk likely means less reward.

 What’s your strategy?
 What will you invest in?
 Individual stocks, ETF’s, real estate, certificates of deposit?
 Where will the money to invest come from?
 How often will you make investments.

 Determine your asset allocation.
 Asset allocation is the mix of assets you hold.
 Cash, bonds, stocks, commodities and real estate are some of the major asset classes.
 Most noteworthy, asset allocation is one of the primary drivers of investment returns.
 It should be consistent with your risk tolerance.
+Bear markets do happen.